dotnet/docs-maui/docs/migration/android-projects.md

 error CA1416: This call site is reachable on 'Android' 21.0 and later. `ConnectivityManager.ActiveNetwork` is only supported on: 'Android' 23.0 and later.
 ```

-To safely use this API, you can declare a higher `SupportedOSPlatformVersion` in your project or use the [`OperatingSystem`][operatingsystem] API at runtime:
+To safely use this API, you can declare a higher `SupportedOSPlatformVersion` in your project or use the <xref:System.OperatingSystem.IsAndroidVersionAtLeast%2A> API at runtime:

 ```csharp
 if (OperatingSystem.IsAndroidVersionAtLeast(23))